Turkish involvement in the Syrian civil war: Water supplies

 In March 2020, nongovernmental organizations, the World Health Organization and the Kurdish-led administration in northeast Syria said that the water supply from the Alouk pumping station has been repeatedly interrupted after Turkey and its allies took control of the Allouk water station after the Turkish offensive in October 2019.
 In addition, local authorities and humanitarian groups in Northeast Syria said that they are unable to bring additional supplies into the region because the border with the Kurdistan Region of Iraq is closed.
 They all warned that doing these in the midst of the COVID-19 pandemic is very dangerous.

 In August 2020, the Bashar al-Assad government and the Kurds accused Turkey and its allies that they cut off water to the Al-Hasaka province.
 The deputy United Nations Humanitarian Coordinator for Syria said to the Security Council that there were frequent water cuts in the Al-Hasakah and the Al-Hawl.
 The Permanent Representative of Turkey to the United Nations, Feridun Sinirlioğlu, denied the accusations and responded that the water station is powered from a dam, which is controlled by the Syrian Democratic Forces.

 Child soldiers

 The Turkish government linked think tank SETA withdrew a report detailing the composition of the Syrian National Army as it revealed the use of child soldiers.
 In addition, according to a report by Al-Monitor, citing sources on the ground, Turkey has deployed to Libya child soldiers from Syria.

 In July 2021, the United States of America added Turkey to the list of countries that implicated in the use of child soldiers, because it used them in Syria and Libya.

-The 2021 Country Reports on Human Rights Practices mentioned the recruitment of child soldiers from Turkish-supported forces.
+The 2021 and 2022 Country Reports on Human Rights Practices mentioned the recruitment of child soldiers from Turkish-supported forces.

+The 2021, 2022, and 2023 Trafficking in Persons Reports mentioned that Turkey provided support (operational, equipment and financial support) to armed groups in Syria which recruit and use child soldiers.